Luna-Schaetzle/Luna-Schaetzle/README.md

 ### 🌟 About Me
-👋 Hi, I'm **Luna** – a passionate developer and tech enthusiast from Austria, currently in my final year at HTL Anichstraße.
+👋 Hi, I'm **Luna Schaetzle** – a passionate developer and tech enthusiast from Austria, currently in my final year at HTL Anichstraße.
 I thrive on creating innovative projects that bridge the gap between humans and AI.

 ### 🛠️ What I Do
 - 🌐 **Frontend & Backend Developer**: Specializing in Vue.js, Flask, and PostgREST.